ucsdanimeclub/animefest-next-site/README.md

 Please ask your sponsor to provide the logo image, or download it from the sponsor's official Branding or Media/Press Kit page.

+#### panels.json

+This JSON file contains the start and end time, panel topic, panelist display name, and description for each panel, by the room that they are hosted in.

 #### artists.json

 This JSON file contains the display names and links of each artist we have for the year.